Horseshoe: History

 Historians differ on the origin of the horseshoe.
 Because iron was a valuable commodity, and any worn out items were generally reforged and reused, it is difficult to locate clear archaeological evidence.
-Although some credit the Druids, there is no hard evidence to support this claim.
+There is no hard evidence to support the claim that the Druids invented the horse shoe.
 In 1897 four bronze horseshoes with what are apparently nail holes were found in an Etruscan tomb dated around 400 BC.
-The assertion by some historians that the Romans invented the "mule shoes" sometime after 100 BC is supported by a reference by Catullus who died in 54 BC.
+Catullus (died 54 BC) mentioned "mule shoes," which some historians interpret as evidence that the Romans invented them after 100 BC.
 However, these references to use of horseshoes and muleshoes in Rome may have been to the "hipposandal"—leather boots, reinforced by an iron plate, rather than to nailed horseshoes.
+A horseshoe, complete with nails, was found in the tomb of the Frankish King Childeric I at Tournai, Belgium, dated to the fifth century AD.

-Existing references to the nailed shoe are relatively late, first known to have appeared around AD 900, but there may have been earlier uses given that some have been found in layers of dirt.
-There are no extant references to nailed horseshoes prior to the reign of Byzantine Emperor Leo VI, and by 973 occasional references to them can be found.
+Existing written references to the nailed shoe are relatively late, first known to have appeared around AD 900.
 The earliest clear written record of iron horseshoes is a reference to "crescent figured irons and their nails" in AD 910.
-There is very little evidence of any sort that suggests the existence of nailed-on shoes prior to AD 500 or 600, though there is a find dated to the fifth century AD of a horseshoe, complete with nails, found in the tomb of the Frankish King Childeric I at Tournai, Belgium.
+By 973, occasional written mentions of nailed horseshoes can be found.

 Around 1000 AD, cast bronze horseshoes with nail holes became common in Europe.
 A design with a scalloped outer rim and six nail holes was common.
 According to Gordon Ward the scalloped edges were created by double punching the nail holes causing the edges to bulge.
 The 13th and 14th centuries brought the widespread manufacturing of iron horseshoes.
 By the time of the Crusades (1096–1270), horseshoes were widespread and frequently mentioned in various written sources.
 In that period, due to the value of iron, horseshoes were even accepted in lieu of coin to pay taxes.

 By the 13th century, shoes were forged in large quantities and could be bought ready made.
 Hot shoeing, the process of shaping a heated horseshoe immediately before placing it on the horse, became common in the 16th century.
 From the need for horseshoes, the craft of blacksmithing became "one of the great staple crafts of medieval and modern times and contributed to the development of metallurgy."
 A treatise titled "No Foot, No Horse" was published in England in 1751.

 In 1835, the first U.S. patent for a horseshoe manufacturing machine capable of making up to 60 horseshoes per hour was issued to Henry Burden.
+Another U.S. patent for a "Horshoe-machine" was granted in 1847, without information on the throughput or advantage of the new machine.
 In mid-19th-century Canada, marsh horseshoes kept horses from sinking into the soft intertidal mud during dike-building.
 In a common design, a metal horseshoe holds a flat wooden shoe in place.